-2015 Charlie Hebdo Attacks Fast Facts
+2015 Charlie Hebdo Attacks Fast Facts | CNN

 The magazine ceased publication in the 1980s due to lack of funds.
 It resumed publishing in 1992.

-In 2006, Charlie Hebdo reprinted controversial cartoons of the Prophet Mohammed that originally appearing in the Danish newspaper Jyllands-Posten.
-French President Jacques Chirac criticized the decision and called it "overt provocation."
+In 2006, Charlie Hebdo reprinted controversial cartoons of the Prophet Mohammed that originally appeared in the Danish newspaper Jyllands-Posten.
+French President Jacques Chirac criticized the decision and called it “overt provocation.”

 In 2011, the magazine’s offices were destroyed by a gasoline bomb after it published a caricature of the Prophet Mohammed.

-The Suspects:
+The Suspects

 Cherif Kouachi:

-- He also told BFMTV that during that time he met with Anwar al-Awlaki, the American-born Muslim who was the face of AQAP until he was killed in 2011 in a U.S. drone strike.
+– He also told BFMTV that during that time he met with Anwar al-Awlaki, the American-born Muslim who was the face of AQAP until he was killed in 2011 in a US drone strike.

 Said Kouachi:

--- U.S officials said that in 2011 Kouachi received weapons training and worked with AQAP.
+– US officials said that in 2011 Kouachi received weapons training and worked with AQAP.

 Amedy Coulibaly:

-- Before he was killed by police, Amedy Coulibaly purportedly told CNN affiliate BFMTV by phone that he belonged to ISIS.
+– Before he was killed by police, Coulibaly purportedly told CNN affiliate BFMTV by phone that he belonged to ISIS.

 Hayat Boumeddiene:

--- Girlfriend of Amedy Coulibaly.
+– Girlfriend of Coulibaly.

 January 7, 2015 -

--- At approximately 11:30 a.m., gunmen force their way into the Charlie Hebdo offices in Paris.
-The attackers allegedly say they are avenging the Prophet Mohammed and shout "Allahu akbar," which translates to "God is great," according to Paris Prosecutor Francois Molins.

--- At approximately 11:30 a.m., gunmen force their way into the Charlie Hebdo offices in Paris.
-The attackers allegedly say they are avenging the Prophet Mohammed and shout "Allahu akbar," which translates to "God is great," according to Paris Prosecutor Francois Molins.
+– At approximately 11:30 a.m., gunmen force their way into the Charlie Hebdo offices in Paris.
+The attackers allegedly say they are avenging the Prophet Mohammed and shout “Allahu akbar,” which translates to “God is great,” according to Molins.

 January 8, 2015 -

--- A U.S. law enforcement official tells CNN both Kouachi brothers were in a U.S. database of known or suspected international terrorists known as TIDE and also were on the no-fly list and had been for years.
+– A US law enforcement official tells CNN both Kouachi brothers were in a US database of known or suspected international terrorists known as TIDE and also were on the no-fly list and had been for years.

 January 9, 2015 -

--- Four people are killed: In the morning, police and French special forces troops surround a building in Dammartin-en-Goele, northeast of Paris, where the Kouachi brothers are hiding inside with one hostage.

--- In the afternoon, a gunman enters a kosher grocery store in the Paris suburb of Porte de Vincennes, taking people hostage.
-The gunman is identified as Amedy Coulibaly.
+– In the afternoon, a gunman enters a kosher grocery store in the Paris suburb of Porte de Vincennes, taking people hostage.
+The gunman is identified as Coulibaly.
 Police also link him to the attack in Montrouge.
-Also identified is his suspected accomplice, Hayat Boumeddiene.
+Also identified is his suspected accomplice, Boumeddiene.
 Officials say Coulibaly killed four hostages in the grocery store.

--- Shortly afterward, police launch an operation against Amedy Coulibaly at the kosher grocery store.
+– Shortly afterward, police launch an operation against Coulibaly at the kosher grocery store.
 Four hostages are killed, and fifteen are rescued.
 Coulibaly is also killed.

 January 11, 2015 -

--- Across France, approximately 3.7 million people march in anti-terrorism rallies.
+– Across France, approximately 3.7 million people march in anti-terrorism rallies.
 In Paris, 40 world leaders, including French President Francois Hollande, German Chancellor Angela Merkel, Israeli Prime Minister Benjamin Netanyahu, Palestinian Authority President Mahmoud Abbas and British Prime Minister David Cameron march with a crowd of 1.5 million people.
-US President Barack Obama and Secretary of State John Kerry are noticeably absent.

--- Across France, approximately 3.7 million people march in anti-terrorism rallies.
-In Paris, 40 world leaders, including French President Francois Hollande, German Chancellor Angela Merkel, Israeli Prime Minister Benjamin Netanyahu, Palestinian Authority President Mahmoud Abbas and British Prime Minister David Cameron march with a crowd of 1.5 million people.
-US President Barack Obama and Secretary of State John Kerry are noticeably absent.

 January 13, 2015 -

--- Funeral services are held in Israel for the four hostages killed in the kosher market.
-Israeli Prime Minister Benjamin Netanyahu attends.

--- Funeral services are held in Israel for the four hostages killed in the kosher market.
-Israeli Prime Minister Benjamin Netanyahu attends.
+– Funeral services are held in Israel for the four hostages killed in the kosher market.
+Netanyahu attends.

--- French President Francois Hollande awards The Order of Légion d'Honneur, France's highest honor, posthumously to the three slain police officers in the attacks, during a memorial ceremony at the Prefecture de Police in Paris.
+– Hollande awards The Order of Légion d’Honneur, France’s highest honor, posthumously to the three slain police officers in the attacks, during a memorial ceremony at the Prefecture de Police in Paris.

 January 14, 2015 -